Preventable Hospitalizations for Diabetes

 Prescription drug costs are a significant factor in the treatment and management of chronic conditions, including diabetes, but prescription drug pricing is often complicated and obscure.
 In an effort to increase prescription drug cost transparency, California requires prescription drug manufacturers to report drug price increases when certain thresholds are met or exceeded1.

-- In 2019, HCAI received price increase reports for 41 diabetes drugs2 and these drugs had a median 3-year percent Wholesale Acquisition Cost (WAC) increase of 25.70%.
+- In 2022, HCAI received price increase reports for 9 diabetes drugs2 and these drugs had a median 3-year percent WAC increase of 20.2%.

 2The diabetes drugs included in this analysis are based on the Nevada Department of Health and Human Services’ Essential Diabetes and Asthma Drug List.